VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Analysis

-We further investigate the popularity of images, defined by number of retweets, in particular, within the~\promoter~and~\detractor~clusters.
+We further investigate the popularity of images defined by the number of retweets within the~\promoter~cluster.
 After grouping images by the same pHash value, we present in Figure~\ref{fig:visual_example_clusters} the top three images that have been retweeted in the~\promoter~cluster.
-Also note that despite the high values of metadata retweets and cluster retweets, all these ``popular'' images appeared in only a few original tweets in our data.
-For example, image (a) appeared in 15 tweets, whose metadata retweet~(as returned from the API) counts add up to 24,399 in total, and was retweeted~(as recorded in our dataset) from users in the~\promoter~cluster 18,020 times.
-We note that images (a) and (b) were also the top two images retweeted by users in the suspended users set, with 5,547 and 3,122 retweets in that set, respectively (recall that as almost all suspended users belong to the \promoter~cluster).
-As expected, the most retweeted images in the two clusters are quite different.
-The three most retweeted images in the \detractor~cluster (not included for lack of space) have somewhat lower spread, appearing in tweets that were retweeted 10743, 6425, 3411 times (based on metadata).
+Also note that despite the high values of cluster retweets, all these ``popular'' images appeared in only a few original tweets in our data.
+For example, image (a) appeared in 15 tweets.
+These tweet's total retweet count based on the Twitter metadata~(as returned from the API) counts add up to 24,399.
+The images were retweeted~(as recorded in our dataset) from users in the~\promoter~cluster 18,020 times.
+We note that images (a) and (b) were also the top two images retweeted by users in the \textit{suspended} users set, with 5,547 and 3,122 retweets in that set, respectively (recall that almost all suspended users belong to the \promoter~cluster).

+As expected, the pattern of retweeted images in the \detractor~cluster is quite different.
+The three most retweeted images in the \detractor~cluster (not included for lack of space) have somewhat lower spread, appearing in tweets that were retweeted 10743, 6425, and 3411 times (based on metadata).
 The top image is a screenshot of the NY Times front page of Nov 11th, 2020 reporting that top election officials across the country have not identified any fraud.

 The analysis presented above can be easily extended with less-strict image similarity matching by calculating the Hamming distance between a pair of perceptual hash values.
-In this initial analysis, we used a strict sense of similarity, treating images as similar only when they share the same perceptual hash values.
+In this initial analysis, we used a strict sense of similarity, treating images as similar only when they share the exact same perceptual hash values.